KyrosKrane/AnnoyingPopupRemover/Wago description in markup.md

 The easiest way to configure the addon is through the standard Blizzard addon interface.
 If you want to use the command line instead, type `/apr` to see your options.

 ## Version Notes
+Version 22 expands the bind-on-equip option to work with the new Warbound system and learn transmogs you could not normally use.

 Version 21 enables several additional modules in Cataclysm Classic.

-Version 20 adds the option to hide the pop-up when you upgrade followers at mission tables.

 So far, I've tested this add-on in a variety of situations, and it seems to work well for all scenarios I've encountered.
 If you encounter any errors, PLEASE [open an issue](https://github.com/KyrosKrane/AnnoyingPopupRemover/issues) on Github including the FULL error message and what you were doing when it happened.
 I also need to know whether you were solo, in a group, or in a raid; and what the group/raid loot settings were (e.g., master loot, NBG, etc., and what the loot threshold was).